jomonson/website/src/docs/development/platform-integration/web-images.md

 elements fit nicely among other HTML elements, and they automatically take advantage of browser caching, and built-in image optimization and memory management.
-They allow you to safely display images from arbitrary sources (more on than in the CORS section below). `drawImage` is great when the image must fit within other content rendered using the `<canvas>` element.
+They allow you to safely display images from arbitrary sources (more on that in the CORS section below). `drawImage` is great when the image must fit within other content rendered using the `<canvas>` element.
 You also gain control over image sizing and, when the CORS policy allows it, read the pixels of the image back for further processing.
 Finally, WebGL gives you the